-With three quarters of World Federation Of Advertisers (WFA) members saying they plan to review their agency rosters in 2018 and with 87% saying they are rethinking their programmatic models, this year looks set to be another active one for client-agency relations.
-In the past this has tended to mean more RFPs, but that doesn’t have to be the case.
-We expect to see more, rather than fewer, roster models- perhaps as many different models as there are company-specific requirements.
-The emphasis on making these new relationships work fall on the shoulders of agencies and clients alike.
+The emphasis on making these new relationships work falls on the shoulders of agencies and clients alike.
 Clients will need to consistently demonstrate real leadership if they are to effectively partner with their agencies and enable collaborative relationships between agencies to deliver business results.
-RD

 We expect to see more, rather than fewer, roster modelsperhaps as many different models as there are company-specific requirements.
 The emphasis on making these new relationships work fall on the shoulders of agencies and clients alike

 The answer probably means a commitment to new remuneration models focused on common business metrics.
 This could mean big changes for both clients and agencies, potentially costing the client more and requiring a great deal more trust of their agencies.
 Clients have long referred to agencies as our ‘partners’.
 Time will tell if partnership goals are reflected by client investment.

-New WFA research tells us that a priority for 8 in 10 client-side media directors in 2018 will be ensuring programmatic approaches are fit-for-purpose post GDPR and e-Privacy.
-The programmatic industry has been highly reliant on third party data, which require limited consent to collect.
+New WFA research tells us that a priority for 8 in 10 client-side media directors in 2018 will be ensuring programmatic approaches are fit-for-purpose post-GDPR and e-Privacy.
+The programmatic industry has been highly reliant on third-party data, which require limited consent to collect.
 This is all set to change this year, and radically so within the ad tech sector.
-Work is underway to establish new processes and ways of working, but expect a huge shake up as the clock counts down to May 25 when GDPR comes into force.
+Work is underway to establish new processes and ways of working, but expect a huge shake-up as the clock counts down to May 25 when GDPR comes into force.

 There is also growing interest in what blockchain can do to bring greater transparency to various components of the digital media supply-chain and we’re starting to see new companies establish themselves as early specialists in the field

 In 2018 we predict the steady growth of data and technology specialists being recruited to support Chief Media Officers.
 We also anticipate that clients will continue to interrogate their global media operating model to establish the optimum balance of internal capability and external support.
 Deutsche Telekom’s “innovative and progressive” review, which has seen agency scope significantly fragmented and more roles and responsibilities being taken-in-house, is a good example of this and we expect to see more in 2018.
 MG

 The year 2017 has been marred by major fraud and brand safety concerns.
-The cleanup job is under way with initiatives such as ads.txt and the Trustworthy Accountability Group (TAG).
+The cleanup job is underway with initiatives such as ads.txt and the Trustworthy Accountability Group (TAG).
 There is also growing interest in what blockchain can do to bring greater transparency to various components of the digital media supply-chain and we’re starting to see new companies establish themselves as early specialists in the field.
 This may not be ready for rollout just yet, but according to our research clients are looking at this closely.
 We predict that the narrative around this will develop rapidly in 2018, with serious implications for the supply chain.
 MG

-Marketing procurement’s relationship with their marketing stakeholders hasn’t always been straightforward.
+Marketing procurement’s relationship with its marketing stakeholders hasn’t always been straightforward.
 Some marketers boast of having enlightened sourcing colleagues.
 Others are less sympathetic.
 As more procurement functions achieve a certain level of maturity, 2018 will likely see many of these organisations move to the next level; developing into organisations which are more accountable, going beyond simple cost savings and evolving their approaches to ones that deliver tangible value to their marketing stakeholders and, more excitingly, to their overall organisation’s business results.
-Having marketers and their procurement colleagues share aligned growth goals could be a real game changer.
+Having marketers and their procurement colleagues share aligned growth goals could be a real game-changer.